-Throughout 2016, we have experienced a dramatic increase in the number of applications and requests for assistance through our Emergency Assistance Program.
-This increase has put significant pressure on our limited financial resources and staff.
-While our limited staff of caseworkers has gone into overdrive to keep up with the increase, it is clear we are unable to process the influx of applications in a timely manner.
-This has resulted in a backlog of applications.
-Our new process will allow our caseworkers to address the most critical needs as our budget permits.
+Throughout 2016, we experienced a dramatic increase in the number of applications and requests for assistance through our Emergency Assistance Program.
+This increase put significant pressure on our limited financial resources and staff.
+Our new process allows our caseworkers to address the most critical needs as our budget permits.

 To ensure we will be able to process applications quickly, we have established an application window that will run from the 1st through the 10th of each month.
 We will stop accepting applications on the 10th day of each month at midnight Central Time.

 We understand there is a real sense of urgency behind every request we receive.
-Our new system will allow our caseworkers to address the most critical cases and make decisions in a timely fashion.
+Our new system allows our caseworkers to address the most critical cases and make decisions in a timely fashion.
 The former application process was simply unable to keep up with the large number of requests.